Welcome to My Site

 Thanks for visiting!
 Explore my site to learn more about me, my background and what I study.

-I am a second year PhD student at Columbia Business School.
-My research interests include the future of work, labor rights, organizations, and causal inference
+I am a fourth year PhD student at Columbia Business School.
+My research interests include the future of work, industrial relations, hiring, and causal inference

 Before graduate school, I worked as a research associate at the Federal Reserve Bank of San Francisco and at Innovations for Poverty Action.
 I studied mathematics and economics at CUNY Queens College as a member of the Macaulay Honors College.